samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 }
 ~~~

-Your Groovy code can not only access all parameters in CUSTOM TABLE but also some of parameters in [Cloud Authentication](#set-authentication-parameters) tab in the Developer Portal.
-Per `com.samsung.sami.cloudconnector.api.Context`{:.param} interface above, you can read three parameters value as following
+Your Groovy code can access not only all parameters in CUSTOM PARAMETERS table but also some of the parameters in [Cloud Authentication](#set-authentication-parameters) tab in the Developer Portal.
+Based on `com.samsung.sami.cloudconnector.api.Context`{:.param} interface above, you can read the values of the three parameters of Cloud Authentication as follows:

 ~~~java
 @Override